 The most important characteristics of organic agriculture include the prohibitive use of easily soluble mineral fertilizers and herbicides; a conscious cultivation of the vineyard, to naturally promote the health and fertility of the soil, and a respect for its natural cycle.

-Wine production is governed by the Austrian Wine Law, and applicable products are listed in the Codex as permissible for the processing of organically produced grapes.
+Wine production is governed by the Austrian Wine Law, and applicable products are listed in the EU organic regulations as permissible for the processing of organically produced grapes.

 The use of cultured yeast is permitted.
 As of the 2012 harvest, reduced SO2 contents have been established for wines produced by organic viticulture.
-Products made using this method of viticulture are designated as ‘wine made from grapes produced via organic and biological viticulture’, since the regulations apply only to the production of grapes.
 As of the 2012 harvest, the descriptions BIO-Wein or Öko-Wein are permitted.
 Use of the EU BIO-logo with the code number of the certification authority is compulsory.